TannerHollaway/Creating-A-Web-Scraper/README.md

 <br />

 <p align="center">
 Importing the libraries needed.
-BeautifulSoup for HTML parsing and "requests" which is used to make requests to web servers: <br/>
+BeautifulSoup for HTML parsing and requests which is used to make requests to web servers: <br/>
 <img src="https://i.imgur.com/X4eRGcv.png" height="80%" width="80%" alt="Web Scraper"/>
 <br />
 <br />